mmikowski/hi_score/README.md

   git push
 ```

+## How to use - IDE Conifuration
+We provide configs for JetBrain's IDE IntelliJ or Webstorm in the repository.
+Other IDEs will work fine, but we will need to manually adjust them to
+support the code style.
+The good news is we should only need to do this once
+per IDE and then it can be added to the repository.
+Contributions for VSCode,
+VIM, and other environments are welcome.

+## How to use - Application Structure
+Create a separate JS directory for each application.
+Typebomb2, for example,
+has the `js` directory of `js/app-tb02`.
+We suggest you populate this
-We suggest you structure your apps as illustrated by the Typebomb2 app.
+directory as illustrated by the Typebomb2 app.
+This follows the *feature
+module* pattern which has been embraced by the recent libraries such as React
+and Vue.js (we've been advocating it since 2011, go figure).
+You may view this
+guide any time using `bin/xhi design`.
+The core concept is to create feature
+modules that contain their own isolated data and models when appropriate.
 This
-follows the *feature module* pattern which has been embraced by the recent
-libraries such as React and Vue.js (we've been advocating it since 2011, go
-figure).
-You may view this guide any time using `bin/xhi design`.
-The core
-concept is to create feature modules that contain their own isolated data and
-models when appropriate.
-This is pragmatic and recognizes the fractal nature
+is pragmatic and recognizes the fractal nature of MVC.
+A slicker image is
-of MVC.
-A slicker image is shown below.
+shown below.

 ![Feature module architecture][_0C]